 We distinguish the line sensors (which correspond to the input circuits) and the port sensors, which measure the energy that is passed over the switched port.
 The measured values of the energy sensors are returned as signed 32-bit integers.
 The high-order 16-bits are starting on the even address, followed by the low-order 16-bits on the odd address.
-To calculate the address, there are the following formulas (the values for line, port and phase start at zero):
+To calculate the address, there are the following formulas (the values for line and port start at zero):

-Line: 0x0400 + Line \ 0x120 + Phase \ 0x60 + Offset \ 2
+Line: 0x0400 + Line \ 0x120 + Offset \ 2

-Port: 0x3a00 + Port \ 0x120 + Phase \ 0x60 + Offset \ 2
+Port: 0x3a00 + Port \ 0x120 + Offset \ 2